ioanmeri/complete-cyber-security-network/09-search-engines-and-privacy.md

 Memory Hole system: logs queries entered into search engines and associates each search with an IP address

 Marbled gecko: Information about the use of Google Earth and Google Maps

 ---

+## ixquick and Startpage

+Alternative search engines that help protect your privacy and anonymity and bypass censorship

+> The IP address that is associated with your search will NOT be recorded or shared

+Google will be able to identify your browser from the visited website, because of the google scripts it contains

+You need to disable cookies and other tracking methods in advance of using `startpage` for Google

+Instead, you can use the Proxy method in startpage and the IP of the proxy will be presented to the website and cookies won't be stored in the browser
+- On the downside, the proxy is slowwer

+Tool to check the SSL cipher: `ssllabs.com`

+---